Devil356/calculator/README.md

 # calculator

-Запуск калькулятора осуществляется следующим образом:
+To run calc you need to follow next steps:

-AbstractOperation.calculate("+", "3 2");
+1. AbstractOperation.calculate("+", "3 2");

-Результат 5.
+Result is 5.

-Аналогичным образом выполняется для вычитания, умножения, и деления.
+Same for multiplication, division, substraction.